Fourier Analysis of MAC Polarization: Preliminaries

 \subsection{Discrete Fourier Transform on finite Abelian Groups}

 A tool that we are going to need for the analysis of the polarization process is the discrete Fourier transform (DFT) on finite Abelian groups.
-The DFT on finite Abelian groups can be defined based on the usual multidimensional DFT.
+Since every finite Abelian group is isomorphic to the product of cyclic groups, the DFT on finite Abelian groups can be defined based on the usual multidimensional DFT.